Iowa vs. LSU Predictions & Picks - Women's NCAA Tournament National Championship

 Iowa Performance Insights

-- The Hawkeyes' +606 scoring differential (outscoring opponents by 16.4 points per game) is a result of scoring 87.3 points per game (first in college basketball) while allowing 70.9 per outing (318th in college basketball).
+- The Hawkeyes are outscoring opponents by 16.4 points per game with a +606 scoring differential overall.
+They put up 87.3 points per game (first in college basketball) and allow 70.9 per outing (318th in college basketball).

-- Iowa is scoring 89.2 points per game this season in conference games, which is 1.9 more points per game than its season average (87.3).
+- Iowa's offense has been more effective in Big Ten games this year, tallying 89.2 points per contest, compared to its overall average of 87.3 PPG.

-- The Hawkeyes are putting up 89.4 points per game when playing at home.
-In road games, they are averaging 85.9 points per contest.
+- The Hawkeyes are averaging 89.4 points per game at home.
+Away from home, they are averaging 85.9 points per contest.

 © 2023 Data Skrive.
 All rights reserved.